image

 • “If you thought the Big Band idiom was dead and buried, think again!
 [Watrous and Christlieb] are playing at the top of their game and are given splendid vehicles to blow on by arranger Urwin....
 Stars!!
 And many congratulations.”
 (Jazz 24/7) (see full review here);

-• “Watrous and Christlieb [perform with] complex and delightful interplay....
-The listener can tell that every member of the orchestra is engaged in providing the best possible performance....Even though Watrous and Christlieb inspired Urwin and created the consistent theme for the recording, the uniqueness of Urwin’s arrangements, steeped in the jazz tradition but still characterized by his own sense of fun, make each of his successive albums models of unpredictable pleasures...”
+• "Watrous and Christlieb [perform with] complex and delightful interplay....
+The listener can tell that every member of the orchestra is engaged in providing the best possible performance....[T]he uniqueness of Urwin's arrangements, steeped in the jazz tradition but still characterized by his own sense of fun, make each of his successive albums models of unpredictable pleasures..."
 (Jazz Review.com) (see full review here);

 • “Fabulous big band setting featuring two of today's best improvisors....
 This is a marvelous big band recording that provides many different moods and tonal colors for two brilliant soloists.
 The arrangements are masterful and the band personnel is a veritable who's who of first call west coast players.
 A must have CD for lovers of big band music.”
 (User Review on CD Baby) (see full review here);